 You will need: Your baby’s favorite food items

-How to: Make him sit in your lap and gently cover his eyes with your hand.
-Bring his favorite food item close to his nose and tell its name.
-Prompt him to say along with you.
-Use food items with short and simple words that are easy for an 18-month-old to pronounce.
+How to: Make them sit in your lap and gently cover their eyes with your hand.
+Bring their favorite food item close to their nose and tell its name.
+Prompt them to say the name along with you.
+Use food items with short and simple names that are easy for an 18-month-old to pronounce.

 Skills developed: Object-smell association